 Pre-fab homes are a very credible option for high performance home construction.

 When it comes to high efficiency sustainable housing, until recently prefab homes didn't even show up on the radar.
-A few companies in recent years have taken huge steps to change that, notably with the recent completion of the Beachaus I in the White Rock / South Surrey area of BC, built by Inhaus Developments Ltd.
+A few companies in recent years have taken huge steps to change that, notably with the recent completion of the Beachaus I in the White Rock / South Surrey area of BC near Vancouver, built by Inhaus Developments Ltd.

 Inside and out the design of this home is not what you would expect from prefab.
 It's 2085 square feet with 3 bedrooms, 4 bathrooms, a large separate office/studio space and naturally lit open concept living areas.